Hypnotic-Development/Hypnotic-Client/README.md

 Click on the arrow next to the Debug button in the toolstrip, then click `Debug configurations`
 Expand `Java Application`, then double-click `Hypnotic-Fabric-1.17_client`
 Hypnotic should now run along with all of your changes
+If you use IntelliJ or some other ide the process should be fairly similar
+Check out the [fabric wiki](https://fabricmc.net/wiki/tutorial:setup) for more details

 ## Compiled Builds
-Please get compiled builds from the latest Github Actions artifact, we do not keep up regular releases.
+Please get compiled releases from the latest Github Actions artifact, we do not keep up regular releases.
-**Ensure you select specifically `Hypnotic-r1000.jar` from `Artifacts.zip`, any others will not work**